Jan Graham

-Jan Graham is an American lawyer from Utah who served as State Attorney General from 1993 to 2001.
+Janet Ann Graham Hunt (née Crump; July 19, 1949 – January 29, 2024), best-known as Jan Graham, was an American lawyer from Utah who served as State Attorney General from 1993 to 2001.
 Other than candidates for Lieutenant Governor running on a ticket with a male candidate, she is the only woman ever elected to statewide office in the state of Utah.
-She was the most recent Democrat to serve in a statewide elected position in Utah.
+She is the last Democrat to hold statewide office in Utah.

 Early life, education, and legal career

-Jan Crump was raised in Salt Lake City, Utah.
+Janet Ann Crump was born on July 19, 1949, and raised in Salt Lake City, Utah.
 She graduated from South High in 1967, and enrolled at Brigham Young University.
-She transferred to the University of Utah, and then to Clark University in Massachusetts, and graduated in 1971 with a bachelor's degree in Psychology.
+While at BYU, Crump successfully bypassed BYU’s prohibition on women wearing jeans to its Testing Center by wearing no pants at all, which gave the impression she was wearing a hidden skirt.
+She transferred to the University of Utah, and then to Clark University in Massachusetts, and graduated in 1971 with a bachelor's degree in psychology.

-She returned to Salt Lake and enrolled in the University of Utah's graduate school, where she got a master's degree in Psychology in 1977.
-While in grad school, she worked as a teacher at Franklin Elementary for one year, and as a counselor at the Northwest Multipurpose Center.
+Crump returned to Salt Lake and enrolled in the University of Utah's graduate school, where she got a master's degree in psychology in 1977.
+While in graduate school, she worked as a teacher at Franklin Elementary for one year, and as a counselor at the Northwest Multipurpose Center.
 In 1977, she enrolled in the University of Utah law school, and was awarded her J.D. in 1980.
 While in law school, she married, and took the name Graham.
 She subsequently divorced.

-She was hired at Jones, Waldo, Holbrook and McDonough in 1980.
+Graham was hired at Jones, Waldo, Holbrook and McDonough in 1980.
 By 1985, she had made partner, and become the first woman on the Board of Directors.
-In 1989, she married Buzz Hunt.
+In 1989, she married Verl "Buzz" Hunt.
 She was a founding member of Women Lawyers of Utah, and one of the first four women members of the Alta Club.

 Public office

-Joe Tesch, who was working for then-Attorney General Paul Van Dam, asked Jan to apply for the job of solicitor general in 1990.
 She ran for the office of Attorney General in 1992, while she was pregnant with her first child.
 She had her baby two days after the State Democratic Convention.
 In the general election, she defeated Iron County Attorney Scott Burns, getting 49% of the statewide vote.
 She was re-elected in 1996 in a rematch with Burns with 52% of the vote.